 Set the CollectJobs value to the number of print jobs you want to combine.
 Each time FinePrint receives a print job, it decrements the counter.
 The counter value should be checked to ensure that it has been decremented before the next job is sent.
 When all the jobs have been collected and sent to the output device, the counter is set to zero.

-Stamp components (headers, footers, watermarks) can be set using SYSTEM environment variables.
-In the Stamps tab, set the item string to <%env_var%> where env_var is the name of the SYSTEM environment variable.
+Page tag set components (headers, footers, watermarks) can be set using SYSTEM environment variables.
+In the Stamps tab, set the stamp string to <%env_var%> where env_var is the name of the SYSTEM environment variable.
 For example:

 <%temp%> would display the system temp directory.